javichur/alexa-skill-clean-code-template/README.md

 // TODO

-20. Acess to external APIs.
+20. Work with session.
+See `/data/sessionState.js`.

-// TODO
+21. Access to external APIs.
+Check `/data/api.js` and `UseApiRequestHandler` (`index.js`).

-21. Deploy using Alias and Lambda versions.
+22. Deploy using Alias and Lambda versions.
 // TODO

 ## Known problems